 At Berwick Academy, the athletic trainer serves as a faculty member within the Athletics Department.
 The athletic trainer is the link between the athlete, the parent, the coach and the medical community.
-Athletic training facility is situated between the gym and the field house.
-Various modalities, such as an ultrasound machine, a whirlpool, a hydrocollator, and an ice machine are used in the treatment of athletic injuries.
+Various modalities, a whirlpool, a hydrocollator, and an ice machine are used in the treatment of athletic injuries.

-There is a wide array of rehabilitation equipment such as thera-bands and tubes, stretching equipment, and balance/proprioceptive mats.
-The cardiovascular endurance and muscular strengthening equipment is maintained within the fitness center, which is used in the prevention and rehabilitation of athletic injuries.
-Responsible for the prevention and care of all athletic injuries, the athletic trainer is certified by the National Athletic Trainers’ Association - Board of Certification (NATA-BOC) and licensed to practice as an athletic trainer within the states of Maine and New Hampshire with the following responsibilities:
+Responsible for the prevention and care of athletic injuries, the athletic trainer is certified by the National Athletic Trainers’ Association - Board of Certification (NATA-BOC) and licensed to practice as an athletic trainer within the states of Maine and New Hampshire with the following responsibilities:

 Clinical Affiliation Site

 The athletic training program serves as a clinical education site for the University of New Hampshire and University of New England undergraduate athletic training students.
 Each semester students from the Universities, usually a junior or senior in the program, work alongside certified athletic trainer Holly Bennett to gain hands on experience in the athletic training profession.

 Return to Play Policy

 When a student is injured either at school or out of school or is ill and is evaluated by a medical practitioner, the student must have a signed note from the practitioner on file before return to play will be permitted.
 The note must state the student’s participation status and note and restrictions.